 - Whip the egg whites on high speed with an electric mixer until stiff peaks form.

 - Gradually, and very slowly, add the sugar, while continuing to whip.
-Mixture should be very stiff and glossy.
+The mixture should be very stiff and glossy.

 - Add the rose water and 1-2 drops of food coloring (if using) to a small bowl, and fold about a cup of the meringue in.